 Step outside and you will discover a development of over 90 new apartments.
 Each home has been designed to the highest standard, many with views over the spectacular Wharfe Valley - boasting a variety of rare wildlife.

-The plans for the last few stunning new apartments in Conyers View, are now available to view.
+The plans for the last phase of apartments and cottages, Wharfedale Grange, and the final stunning new apartments in Conyers View, are available to view.

 In order to help make moving as stress-free as possible, Part Exchange and other services are available on all our properties, click here to find out more.